-- After one session: the candidate must have obtained at least 120 credits at grade D3 or better. - After two sessions: the candidate must have obtained at least 240 credits at grade D3 or better. - After three sessions: the candidate must have obtained at least 360 credits at grade D3 or better.
+After one session: the candidate must have obtained at least 120 credits at grade D3 or better.

+After two sessions: the candidate must have obtained at least 240 credits at grade D3 or better.

+the candidate must have obtained 240 credits at grade D3 or better, and 120 credits with a grade point average 17 of at least 9 in level 3 courses.
+After three sessions: